MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 - Be concise and avoid long sentences or multiple sentences
 - Use natural language, expressing the questions in a friendly and conversational manner
 - Choose phrases and terms that you know are used in Business Central, either in the software or documentation.
-- If the initial response doesn't fully answer your questions, as follow up questions or rephrase the last question.
+- If the initial response doesn't fully answer your questions, ask follow up questions or rephrase the last question.
 - If you're asking a question on a different subject matter than previous question, clear the current chat session to start over.

 ## Provide feedback